maisoon568/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 The tidy data set that this code book pertains to is located in the tidydata.txt file of this repository.
 The script for performing the analysis is in the run_analysis.R

-1. The raw data source is downloaded from here: [Data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+1. The raw data source is downloaded from here: [Data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) collected from the accelerometers from the Samsung Galaxy S smartphone

-The tidy data set gives the average of each variable for each activity and each subject.
+The tidy data set gives the average of each variable (that estimate the mean and standard deviation) for each activity and each subject.
 The first row is the variable names.

 2. The data file is a zip file that contains the following text files that we used for this assignment: